Skip to main content

 Create your first endpoint in agents/api/status.ts:

-import { defineThreadEndpoint } from '@standardagents/builder';
+import { defineThreadEndpoint } from '@standardagents/spec';

-export default defineThreadEndpoint(async (req, { instance, metadata }) => {
+export default defineThreadEndpoint(async (req, state) => {

-const { messages } = await instance.getMessages();
+const { messages, total } = await state.getMessages();

 return Response.json({

-threadId: metadata.id,
+threadId: state.threadId,

-agentId: metadata.agent_id,
+agentId: state.agentId,

-messageCount: messages.length,
+messageCount: total,

 });